At step 6 of my turista bus tour, I get off a block from the Montevideo Botanical Gardens and walk the rest of the way.

 Uruguay is not tropical.
 It is rolling hills with grasslands.
 The animals and flowers don’t call attention to themselves.
 I wouldn’t call this park Botanical, or a Garden, but the experience is certainly a pleasant afternoon stroll in the middle of a big big city on a spring day in November on a piece of land real estate developers salivate over.

 For more spectacular natural wonders, I will have to go to Africa or New Zealand, or Iceland.

 Uruguay is Kansas instead of Hawaii but I have room on my travel plate for both of them.

-I will keep my eye out for Dorothy and Toto.
+I keep my eye out for Dorothy and Toto.

-When my surroundings are simple, my imagination rallies to fill in the dots.
+When my surroundings are simple, my imagination rallies to connect the dots.